 - The monthly payments are smaller than a typical mortgage over the period without the principal.

 - The mortgage interest rates are often small.
 You can invest the money you saved from not paying the principal value.
+The savings calculator may help you estimate potential income.

 - Managing your household's budget is easier due to small and stable interest-only mortgage payment.

-- If you expect that your salary will increase with time, it will be easier for you to payoff the debt in the future.
+- If you expect that your salary will increase with time, it will be easier for you to pay off the debt in the future.

-There are, however some disadvantages to an interest-only mortgage loan:
+There are, however, some disadvantages to an interest-only mortgage loan:

 - As the principal value is not paid, your mortgage remains the same - your debt does not decrease.
 Interest-only loans do not amortize during the interest-only period.
+You can read more about this process in the mortgage amortization calculator if you're not quite familiar with it.

 - Having a high amount to pay in the future may be risky as you cannot be sure about your future situation.
 For example, becoming unemployed or being faced with unexpected additional costs may lead to financial troubles.